Qiskit/RFCs/####-sparse-observable.md

 If the dense-memory concerns begin to be more of a problem within actual usage of the measurement-term grouping, we can revisit making new objects to handle these calculations more efficiently.

 In the immediate term, the 100--500q scale should not cause excessive memory usage, even with the byte-aligned symplectic representation of `PauliList`.

+### Extended-alphabet version of a qubit-dense operator

+There are still cases where `SparsePauliOp` is significantly more efficient than `SparseObservable`, notably when the abstract terms are all non-sparse Pauli strings.
+If the case of non-sparse projection operators is also something that should be made efficient, we may need to later add another object.
+Such an object will not have asymptotic scaling better than `SparseObservable`, but its constant factors can be significantly better, and it would be faster to manipulate.